Lande Is The 1st European P2P Lending Company To Earn A 4thWay PLUS Rating

 These tests are based on Lande's actual raw data and assume that lenders use sensible lending strategies.

-The ratings assessment finds that, if you lend for two years from the start of a major recession and property crash, we still expect the average lender to typically make a return of circa 5% per year after bad debts.
+The ratings assessment finds that, if you lend for two years from the start of a major recession combined with a crash in property and business asset prices, we still expect the average lender to typically make a return of circa 5% per year after bad debts.

 If instead you just lend once across a batch of loans during a downturn, and don't re-lend for two years to keep earning more interest, we still strongly expect you'll be satisfied with your overall performance.